yseulthb/yseulthb.github.io/_pages/projects.md

 ### Project 2: Strength of preference for conspecifics in darters 📈
 We conducted a meta-analysis of all the past Mendelson Lab's studies that investigated the strength of preference for conspecifics over heterospecifics in darters.
 We wanted to have a better idea of the effect sizes and factors that might influence mate preference across species. <br>
 Along with an effect size of medium strength, we found that both geographic relationships and genetic distance influence the strength of preference.
 We presented this work at the 2022 annual meeting of the Animal Behavior Society.
-You can have a look at our <a href="/pdf/Poster_ABS2022.pdf" target="_blank">[poster]</a> for more details.
+You can have a look at our <a href="/pdf/Poster_ABS2022.pdf" target="_blank">[poster]</a> or our <a href="https://ecoevorxiv.org/repository/view/4789/" target="_blank">[preprint]</a> for more details.

 ### Project 3: Attractiveness of visual patterns in humans 💻
 We have an ongoing online experiment.
 Give it a try! <br>